✦ Context Engineering · 2026

 What is a skill?

 A Markdown file with YAML frontmatter that packages procedural knowledge for an agent.
-Not a prompt.
-Not a function.
-An operating procedure — version-controlled, reusable, portable across tools.
+Version-controlled, reusable, portable across tools.

 How it loads